Xiaohan-Z/Aerial-NeRF/README.md

 # Aerial-NeRF
-Rendering method for arbitrary aerial trajectories and arbitrary aerial heights.
+Rendering for arbitrary aerial trajectories and arbitrary aerial heights.